weiyangtham/weiyangtham.github.io/_R/2017-01-29-immigration_restrictions.Rmd

 ---
-title: "What economics says about the effect of immigration restrictions on science"
+title: "What econ research says about the effect of immigration restrictions on science"
 author: "Tham, Wei Yang"
 date: "2017-01-29"
 output: html_document